RokeCepedaArroita/photometry/README.md

 ### Dominance of Errors
 - **High Signal-to-Noise Regions**: Calibration errors dominate.
-- **Low Signal-to-Noise Regions**: Random noise dominates, so a careful interpretation of the random uncertainties is necessary.
+- **Low Signal-to-Noise Regions**: Random errors dominate, so a careful interpretation of the random uncertainties at each frequency is necessary.

 ---